FreedomDev

 • Zero-risk engagement — no long-term contracts

-years building manufacturing software in Michigan
+Years building manufacturing software

 Industry Challenges We Solve